 Look for retailers that must clear out inventory and equipment in their facility before the doors officially close for good.
 If you have some flexibility, wait until the final weeks of operation to shop.
 Although selection may be limited, savings can be huge.

 No cash available for new furniture?
 Try trading with others — yes, here comes Freecycle again — who have items that interest you.
-Another way to find partners to swap with is via Craigslist: The trick is to make sure what they are offering is comparable to yours in terms of value.
+Or, try Craigslist: The trick is to make sure what they are offering is comparable to yours in terms of value.

 9. Watch for special promotions